READY, SET, CODE!

 Welcome to codingKIDZ!
 We offer a wide variety of creativity-inspiring after-school and summer programs for kids to learn about technology.
 By participating in our classes, workshops and camps, children and young adults are able to experience and master new technologies.
 We teach them computer science basics, coding, video-making, robotics, electronics and a number of other science-related subjects in a fun, relaxed environment.

 In addition to learning about technology, our students end up making lasting friendships and building self-esteem.
 They collaborate on awesome projects, which they share with classmates, friends and the community.
 So, let your kids create and express themselves, let them learn to code and let them code to learn.
 Register them for one of our courses.
 You'll find our current offerings in the Classes section below.
-For the latest news, please visit (and like!) our facebook page.
+For the latest news, please visit (and like!) our facebook page and our twitter account.

 Having worked in engineering and IT for over 20 years, we know what it’s like to want to apply technology to create something and to solve problems.
 We know what is like to want to learn to code to develop websites and art projects, to design apps and to build robots.
 We want to encourage and foster those same interests in kids that love to create and make.